nus-cs2113-AY2324S2/ip/README.md

 3.Type in the following: java -jar hiko.jar
 4.Strart using Hiko !

-##Features
+## Features
 Hiko has following Features

-###1.Store "ToDo" tasks
+### 1.Store "ToDo" tasks
--By typing (todo + task descriptions), hiko will auto record down the task that you have to do.
+- By typing (todo + task descriptions), hiko will auto record down the task that you have to do.

-###2.Store "Event" tasks
+### 2.Store "Event" tasks
--By typing (event + event name + /from start time + /to end time) ,hiko will auto record down the event with start and end time.
+- By typing (event + event name + /from start time + /to end time) ,hiko will auto record down the event with start and end time.

-###3.Store "DeadLine" tasks
+### 3.Store "DeadLine" tasks
--By typing (deadline + task name + /by end time) ,hiko will auto record down the task with its deadline.
+- By typing (deadline + task name + /by end time) ,hiko will auto record down the task with its deadline.

-###4.Auto write in.
+### 4.Auto write in.
--Hiko will auto record down the tasks that you have input in the .txt file under /docs folder.
+- Hiko will auto record down the tasks that you have input in the .txt file under /docs folder.

 ## 1. Setting up in Intellij